October – November 2021

 There was a lot of smack talk, but not a lot of balls going down.
 I trounced Taylor and he narrowly missed out to his Father.

 For about a week there was a swarm of odd-looking jelly fish come through the marina.
 They are Blue Button Jellyfish (porpita porpita); 1 inch wide with a central brownish disc surrounded by a fringe of beautiful blue tentacles.
 The turquoise tentacles make it look like a jellyfish but it is actually a hydroid colony creature.
 They don’t sting as such, but can cause irritation to skin.

 It was a shame that Taylor couldn’t stay in Queensland longer as he really enjoyed his stay here in the Whitsundays.
 It is a truly great cruising area if you take the time to look around.
 Unfortunately Taylor only had a four week break before he started rehearsals for his next set of plays and two weeks of that had to be spent in the (as yet covid free) Northern Territory, so that he could go straight to work when he returned to WA (without doing 2 weeks quarantine).
 Getting around Australia during the covid times was not straight forward – not that we should complain given the circumstances others have found themselves in.

 Clean and soft seal boom winch motors.

 Pending: the little box that controls the flow of gas to the stove has decided to say NO permanently.
-We have a saf work around for the moment while we wait for a new little box to arrive (probably via Mars again).
+We have a safe work-around for the moment, while we wait for a new little box to arrive (probably via Mars again).